 WHERE TO BOOK A RAINBOW MOUNTAIN TOUR

 There are dozens of tour operators and offices dotted around Cusco City to book a Rainbow Mountain Tour, but in my experience, it can be overwhelming trying to decide which operator to book a tour through without being ripped off.

-Alternatively, you can book your Rainbow Mountain Peru Tour online in advance to avoid the hassle of having to organise this trip once you have arrived.
-I recommend booking ahead of time on the Get Your Guide website.
-They have thousands of travel deals worldwide that are affordable and reliable!
+Alternatively, you can book your Rainbow Mountain Tour online in advance to avoid the hassle of having to organize this trip once you have arrived.

-Click Here to search for all Rainbow Mountain Tours from Cusco and book online!
+Click Here to search for all Rainbow Mountain Tours and book online.